Kloudless/kloudless-ios/README.md

 ```

 ## UPDATES
+* 2017/04 - updated SDK to use SFSafariViewController and implicit auth
+* 2016/08 - updated SDK to Kloudless v1
 * 2014/09 - updated SDK with new methods, modified auth controller
 * 2014/04 - added initial Example project